EXF 1150 TENNIS (1 credit)

 EXF 2001 FIRST AID (1 credit)

 Trains students on how to respond in emergency situations and give care to an adult who needs assistance.
-Upon satisfactory completion of the course each student will receive a first aid certification card that is valid for 3 years from the date of course completion.
+Upon satisfactory completion of the course, each student will receive a first aid certification card valid for 3 years from the date of course completion.

 Teaches students how to respond in emergency situations and give care to an adult who needs assistance or cardio pulmonary resuscitation (CPR).
-Upon satisfactory completion of the course each student will receive an adult CPR certification card that is valid for 1 year from the date of course completion.
+Upon satisfactory completion of the course, each student will receive an adult CPR certification card valid for 1 year from the date of course completion.

 The child and infant CPR class prepares students to respond in emergency situations and give care to an infant or child who needs assistance or cardiopulmonary resuscitation (CPR).
-Upon satisfactory completion of the course each student will receive an infant and child CPR certification card that is good for 1 year from the date of course completion.
+Upon satisfactory completion of the course, each student will receive an infant and child CPR certification card valid for 1 year from the date of course completion.